OISTE/repository/OWGTMCPS.md

 **In particular for S/MIME Certificates:**

-In compliance with the CA/Browser Forum Baseline Requirements, prior to issuing S/MIME Digital Certificates, WISeKey automatedly checks for CAA records for each dNSName in the subjectAltName extension of the Digital Certificate to be issued.
+In compliance with the CA/Browser Forum Baseline Requirements, prior to issuing S/MIME Digital Certificates, WISeKey performs automated checks for CAA records for each dNSName in the subjectAltName extension of the Digital Certificate to be issued.
 This practice remains optional until March 15, 2025.

 When processing CAA records, WISeKey processes the issuemail property tag as specified in RFC 9495.
 WISeKey will not issue a Digital Certificate if an unrecognized property is found with the critical flag.
 WISeKey documents potential issuances that were prevented by a CAA record, and will dispatch reports of such issuance requests to the contact stipulated in the CAA iodef record(s), if present.
 WISeKey support mailto: and https: URL schemes in the iodef record.